Isogeny graphs with maximal real multiplication: Isogenies preserving real multiplication

 where the ideals in the product are all prime ideals of $\cO_K$, dividing the conductor.
 Let $\cO_{\fkl}$ be the $\cO_{K_0}$-order of conductor $\fkl \fkf$.
-By using a similar formula for the class number, we obtain that
+By writing the exact sequence~\eqref{exactSequence} for the order $\cO_{\fkl}$, we obtain that